vonhoff/Animation2Tilemap/README.md

 ## How It Works

-Animation2Tilemap was created to make it easier to convert animations into tilesets and tilemaps.
-I found the process of manually slicing frames, creating animations, and manually removing duplicate tiles to be both time-consuming and error-prone.

-The conversion process begins by loading the input images, which can be standard image files, multi-frame GIFs, or sequences from a directory.
-Multi-frame formats such as GIFs are automatically grouped into animations.
+The process begins by loading the input, which can be a single image, a multi-frame file (such as a GIF), or a folder of images.
+Multi-frame files are automatically treated as animations.
+When processing a folder where all images have the same dimensions, they are assumed to be animation frames; confirmation is requested unless the `--assume-animation` option is used.

-For directories of images with matching dimensions, the tool checks if they could form an animation.
-If so, it prompts the user for confirmation (unless the `--assume-animation` flag is set).
-If confirmed, the images are grouped into one animation with a base name inferred from the filename patterns.
-Otherwise, each image is processed individually.

-The grouped frames are aligned: the tool calculates the maximum width and height of all the frames, rounds them to the nearest multiple of the tile size, and centers each frame on a new canvas with transparent padding to ensure uniform dimensions.

-The aligned frames are then divided into tiles.
-The tool tracks tile sequences at each position across frames and uses image hashing to detect unique tiles, ensuring that duplicates are stored only once in the tileset.

-Tile animations are defined by listing, for each grid position, the sequence of unique tile IDs and their display durations.
-Identical consecutive tiles are merged into a single frame with a combined duration.
+Next, the tileset factory divides each frame into tiles and uses image hashing to track unique tiles at each grid position, ensuring that only unique tiles are stored for a compact tileset.
+For each grid position, a unique identifier is generated to represent the sequence of tiles across frames, capturing any tile animation patterns.

-Finally, the tool generates a tilemap that references the tileset and reconstructs the original animation.
-It creates a map layer where each tile corresponds to a frame in the animation, using the tile IDs to place them in order.
+Finally, the tilemap factory constructs a tilemap that references the generated tileset, creating a map layer that reflects the original frame layout.
+It then uses the calculated sequence IDs to assign the correct animated tile ID to each grid position, reconstructing the original animation.

 ## Support and Contribute